hepplerj/jasonheppler.org/README.md

 # Licensing

-All the content (files and folders in `content`) along with the HTML files and index are under the [Attribution 3.0 Unported (CC BY 3.0)](http://creativecommons.org/licenses/by/3.0/) license (in short, my work is my contribution to free culture.)
-Feel free to use the HTML and CSS as you please.
+All the content (files and folders in `content`) along with the HTML files and index are under the [Climate Strike License](https://github.com/climate-strike/license) (in short, my work is my contribution to free culture.)
+Feel free to use the HTML and CSS as you please unless you're an industry or individual working in fossil fuels.
 If you do use them, I would appreciate a link back to [http://github.com/hepplerj/jasonheppler.org](http://github.com/hepplerj/jasonheppler.org).